realm/realm-core/test/ios/README.md

 ## test-ios-app options

 test-ios-app forwards all options that you add to xcodebuild.
-So you can e.g.
+See XCODEBUILD(1) for more details.

+### -destination

+This specifies which iOS device the app should be tested.
+The available platforms are iOS, and iOS Simulator.
+In either casem you need a device name, these are listed in Xcode.
+Examples:

 $ sh build.sh test-ios-app -destination "platform=iOS,name=tightdb's iPad"
+$ sh build.sh test-ios-app -destination "platform=iOS Simulator,name=iPad"

-The above is the default target for test-ios-app.
+The first example above is the default.

+### -arch

+This is an alternative to specifying -a for build-test-ios-app, with the exception that you can't specify multiple architectures.
+It follows that this:

+$ sh build.sh build-test-ios-app -a armv7
+$ sh build.sh test-ios-app

+Has the same effect as this:

+$ sh build.sh build-test-ios-app
+$ sh build.sh test-ios-app -arch armv7

 ## Implementation Details